msalamey/mo-salamey-password-generator/README.md

 # mo-salamey-password-generator

-In this assignment I created a website hat an employee can use to generate a random password based on criteria they've selected using JavaScript.
+In this assignment I created a website that an employee can use to generate a random password based on criteria they've selected using JavaScript.

 Actions taken:
 Utilized JavaScript to create variables and arrays for those variables.
 The data contained in the variables were alpha, numeric and special characters.